This guide is a practical runbook for deploying NodeTool end-to-end with the unified server entrypoint (nodetool serve).

 curl -s http://127.0.0.1:7777/health

-curl -s http://127.0.0.1:7777/ping
+curl -s http://127.0.0.1:7777/ready

-2) Public Server Deployment (Supabase)
+2) Supabase-Backed Server

 Use this for internet-facing deployments where user auth is Supabase-backed.
+Setting both SUPABASE_URL and SUPABASE_KEY enables and enforces Supabase auth.

-export ENV=production
+export NODETOOL_ENV=production

 export SUPABASE_URL=https://<project>.supabase.co